Nannaku Prematho: Soundtrack

 Music of this film was composed by Devi Sri Prasad, who collaborated for the fifth time with both Jr. NTR and Sukumar.
 The audio rights were bought by Junglee Music.

 After the death of Satyamurthy, Prasad's father and former film screenplay and story writer, the album was dedicated to the former in an audio launch ceremony on 27 December 2015.

 For the fifth time in his career, Jr. NTR lent his vocals for a jazz-style number called Follow Follow.

 Behindwoods.com gave the soundtrack 4 out of 5 stars, stating that " Nannaku Prematho is a fun album with ample dose of trendy as well as mass numbers with a tinge of experimentation.
 All in all, it is another winner in the combo of Sukumar- DSP!".
 Another film news website, Indiaglitz.com, also rated the album 3 out of 5 stars and stated that "Devi Sri Prasad, Sukumar and NTR are an exciting combination.
 This album brings out this uniqueness in its choice of lyrics.
 It is not vintage DSP at his best.
 All that you can expect from this album is good dose of energy and verve, DSP-style, NTR-style".
 123telugu.com quoted this album as a "different album from the crazy combo" and finally stated that "On the whole, the audio of Nannaku Prematho is quite different from Devi Sri Prasad’s regular albums.
 Even though the tunes are not in the regular commercial format, they are elevated well by some meaningful and catchy lyrics."

 Distribution

 The overseas theatrical distribution rights were acquired by CineGalaxy Inc. for ₹6.2 crores.
 RansiTech Solutions Ltd. bagged the UK distribution rights in late October 2015 "Reliance" Raghu of Shantha Pictures acquired the Ceded distribution Rights for ₹7.2 crores.
 This is the highest price offered to any movie in this region after Baahubali: The Beginning, which was bought for ₹13 crores.

+Marketing

+Home media

+The streaming rights sold to Sun NXT & broadcasting rights acquired by Gemini TV.
+Zee Cinema bought satellite rights for the Hindi Version titled as Family - Ek Deal.